mPowering/django-orb/docs/code.rst

 Required packages are:

 * django-tastypie - for the API
-* django-tablib - for exporting
+* django-tablib - for exporting analytics
 * django-crispy-forms - for forms
 * django-tinymce - for HTML editor
 * django-wysiwyg - for HTML editor